openhealthcare/opal/doc/docs/reference/upgrading.md

 This document provides instructions for specific steps required to upgrading your Opal application to a later version where there are extra steps required.

+#### v0.20.0 -> v0.21.0
+Opal no longer supports python 3.5.
+You will need to use 3.6, 3.7 or 3.8 and therefore must make sure they are installed in your environment.

 #### v0.18.3 -> v0.20.0

 ##### Dependency upgrades